 - Yoga: Research studies have frequently found that yoga can help people sleep better (and even if it doesn’t improve your insomnia, you’ll enjoy other benefits, so it’s worth a try).
 Just don’t choose a vigorous style of yoga; too much activity before bed can increase your adrenaline and brain activity, making it hard to rest.
 Here are 15 specific poses to try, from Yoga Journal.

 - Meditation/Mindfulness: Researchers have found evidence that mindfulness meditation helps insomnia sufferers find calm by quieting their minds.
 You can try guided meditations online for free, like these from Dr. Ronald D. Siegel as well as many on YouTube.
+(2017 Update: You may want to check out our most recent discussion about the benefits of meditation for business women!)

 - Lavender: Studies have shown that lavender has a calming effect and can help people with insomnia (here are just two), and there are certainly tons of products out there.
 Just don’t make the mistake of assuming lavender is harmless; the herb can lead to allergic reactions, cause skin irritation and other side effects, and increase the effects of antidepressants.
 It should not be used by women who are pregnant or breastfeeding.